0k/kids.cache/README.rst

 This code is around ~100 lines of python, and it has a 100% test coverage.

-However it still considered beta stage currently.
+However it is still considered to be in beta stage currently.

 Compatibility